 Raised so far

-"I have been diagnosed with MS for one and a half years.
+"I was diagnosed with MS three and a half years ago.
 I first noticed something was wrong seven years ago, but it was only after a bad fall that my diagnosis finally came.

 MS has impacted my daily life as my speech and mobility have been affected, and I am unable to walk.
 My brain tries to tell my legs to move, but they don’t get the message and go in different directions.
 I use a wheelchair or a motorised scooter to get around, so this makes accessing different places difficult sometimes.
 The battery on my mobility scooter went flat during COVID 19, and I know first-hand that I wouldn’t want to be without it.